ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      Has the original NCSA functor configuration on it.
 Many installs use this.
      Claims isMemberOf is a structure.
      exec phase: access, refresh, exchange
-     check claims after each phase to be sure something is returned. refresh will update claims, exchange does not.
+     check claims after each phase to be sure something is eturned. refresh will update claims, exchange does not.

   -- dev:/test/ncsa_qdl